It is the unknown that excites the ardor of scholars, who, in the known alone, would shrivel up with boredom.

 Meaning

-In the quote “It is the unknown that excites the ardor of scholars, who, in the known alone, would shrivel up with boredom.,” the emphasis is on life.
-It highlights the thought that life rarely follows a perfect plan while implying that the present moment deserves attention.
+“It is the unknown that excites the ardor of scholars, who, in the known alone, would shrivel up with boredom.” presents a viewpoint centered on life.
+It implies that life rarely follows a perfect plan and encourages us to remember that the present moment deserves attention.

 Theme